What Is Blind Hiring? (How to Implement It)Risk Management

 - Diversify your hiring staff: Have a recruitment panel with a mix of men and women, cultural diversity, and a wide age range.

-- Prepare skills assessments: Shift the focus away from gender, age, background, or personality to test a candidate with a skills test.
+- Prepare skills assessments: Shift the focus away from gender, age, background, or personality to assess a candidate by knowledge.